section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

 A graph may be traversed using either the depth-first or the breadth-first approach.

 #### Depth-first traversal and its implementation
 Backtracking to discover the optimum answer is at the heart of the Depth-first traversal (DFS) algorithm's design.
-Starting with the first node, an algorithm continues searching until it reaches the last node (a node that has no child).
+An algorithm searches from the first node to the last node.
 Reversing the path is achievable along the same route that was used to advance.
 This is known as backtracking.

 - `DepthFirstSearch.java`